 Starting the Application

-After the SetupActiveXControls function completes, the main function calls the TSUI_ApplicationMgrStart function.
-This function initializes the TestStand engine and launches the user interface.
+method.
+This method initializes the TestStand engine and launches the user interface.
 At this point, all visible controls have been connected to manager controls, and TestStand events have been registered to callback functions.
-After starting, TestStand displays the user interface and calls the RunUserInterface(), which does not return until the QuitUserInterface() function is called.
-The remainder of the user interface execution waits for TestStand and CVI events.
+The remainder of the user interface execution is spent waiting for events.

 Waiting for Events

-After starting the TestStand Application manager, the user interface waits for events to occur and handles them using the registered callback functions.
+Most of the user interface execution occurs in the Handle Events state.
+In this state, the user interface waits for events to occur and processes them using the registered callbacks.

-The following table describes the two CVI events handled by this event structure::
+The following table describes the .NET events handled by this event structure:

 ||Functionality when the event occurs

 |Occurs when the form is loaded.